-According to the Johns Hopkins Overuse Index created using Medicare data, IA's overuse of low-value care is -1.2 standard deviations below the national average, which is likely a good thing assuming they are also delivering appropriate care.
+According to the Johns Hopkins Overuse Index created using Medicare data, MT's overuse of low-value care is -0.7 standard deviations below the national average, which is likely a good thing assuming they are also delivering appropriate care (however, the value is still relatively close to the national average).

-lowa does not mandate any patient safety reporting or validation for CLABSI/CAUTI.
+Montana does not mandate any patient safety reporting or validation for CLABSI/CAUTI.